-The nursing home was accessed by calling the front door bell.
-A receptionist or a member of staff controlled the front door from the reception desk.
-Visitors and residents could come and go via the front door.
-Visitors were asked to sign the visitors' book and those spoken with confirmed that there were no visiting restrictions and they had plenty of spaces available to meet in private.
-Residents and their visitors had access to the safe and secure internal courtyards, the doors of which were open making them accessible to residents at all times.
+The nursing home was accessed by calling a front door bell which staff controlled from the reception desk.
+Visitors came and went via the front door.
+The inspectors observed visitors' sign the visitors' book and residents spoken with confirmed that there were no visiting restrictions.